RJAIN-27/SlackBot-CSC510/Design.md

 The situation presented in the previous section can be eased by introducing our bot system L.I.B.R.A.
 (Library-Intensive Bot for Resource Assistance) which helps the users in understanding the ML APIs of Python in a concise and systematic manner, by responding to the user’s requests.
 This way the users get the solution to their questions all under one roof.

 The bot is developed to handle four cases.
-First case is when the user wishes to understand what model to apply on a dataset , the bot interacts with the user to understand what the dataset is and where it is to be deployed, and then suggests the appropriate model to fit on the data set, thereby reducing the users' effort.
+First case is when the user wishes to understand what model to apply on a dataset , the bot interacts with the user to understand what the dataset is and where it is to be deployed, and then suggests the appropriate model to fit on the data set, thereby reducing the users' effort in finding the right model.
 The second case is when the user requests for information about an ML library or API in python, then bot renders this information.
-Third case is when the user wishes to look for an answer to a question.
-If there is no existing answer for the question then the user simply posts the question.
-The fourth case is when the user posts an answer to an already existing question.
-If no such question exists then the user posts an answer to a question that is also posted by the same user.
+The bot also assists the users with two other cases.
+It helps the users when they want to look for an answer to a question or when they want to post an answer to a question.
 This makes it a Documentation Bot as it is equipped to answer users' questions.
 This bot is developed to respond to the user’s requests which act as events, which makes this a response bot.
 The bot follows the "reactor" design pattern which chats with the users when they ask their questions as well as respond to cases, but has no memory of who the user is.

 ## Use Cases